SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 to only consider the subbranches that are associated with a single run and blind out everything else.
 You can use the function :func:`~pypet.trajectory.Trajectory.f_set_crun` to make the trajectory only consider a particular run (it accepts run indices as well as names).
-Alternatively you can set the run idx via changing ``v_idx`` of your trajectory object.
+Alternatively, you can set the run idx via changing :attr:`~pypet.trajectory.Trajectory.v_idx` of your trajectory object.

 In order to set everything back to normal call :func:`~pypet.trajectory.Trajectory.f_restore_default` or set ``v_idx`` to ``-1``.